MitulMistry/sketchbook/README.md

 - Serialization (responding to requests with data converted to JSON) is handled by [Active Model Serializers][active-model-serializers].

 ## Install Instructions
 To get it running in development, install dependencies from the [Gemfile][gemfile] via [Bundler][bundler] by running `bundle install`.
 Front end dependencies are managed with Bower, but Bower dependencies are checked in to git under [`vendor/assets/bower_components`][vendor].
 If you want to update them, you can run `bundle exec rails bower:update`.
+Bower components are included in the [JavaScript manifest file][js-manifest] to add them to the Rails asset pipeline, then included in the Angular [app.js file][app-js].
+Styles are included in the [CSS manifest file][css-manifest].

 Since the application uses PostgreSQL, you need to have it installed locally on your machine with a user that has table creation privileges.
 You can get further instructions [here][postgres-local-setup].
 If you'd rather not bother with PostgreSQL, you can use an older version of the application that uses SQLite3 [here][old-version-1].